 considering

-that ECC Decision (11)06 provides the harmonised conditions for Mobile/Fixed Communications Networks (MFCN) operating in the band 3400-3800 MHz;
+that ECC Decision (11)06 [1] provides the harmonised conditions for Mobile/Fixed Communications Networks (MFCN) operating in the frequency band 3400-3800 MHz;

-that ECC report 296 on national synchronisation framework options in 3400-3800 MHz evaluates that minimum distances required between unsynchronised macro-cellular networks could be up to 60 km when operating co-channel and up to 14 km when operating in the adjacent channel without guard bands.
+that ECC report 296 [2] on national synchronisation framework options in 3400-3800 MHz evaluates that minimum distances required between unsynchronised macro-cellular networks could be up to 60 km when operating co-channel and up to 14 km when operating in the adjacent channel without guard bands.

-that ECC Recommendation (15)01 on cross-border coordination for MFCN in several frequency bands defines a coordination threshold of 0 dBµv/m for unsynchronized networks in the frequency band 3400-3800 MHz, which may result in minimum required distances up to 100 km from the border where neighboring administrations will need to coordinate base stations deployment;
+that ECC Recommendation (15)01 [3] on cross-border coordination for MFCN in several frequency bands defines a coordination threshold of 0 dBµV/m/5 MHz at the borderline for unsynchronized TDD networks in the frequency band 3400-3800 MHz, which may result in very large distances from the border where neighboring administrations will need to coordinate base stations deployment;

-that ECC Recommendation (15)01 recommends the synchronisation of MFCN TDD networks at the border and provides further guidance on its implementation including examples of frame structure options;
+that ECC Recommendation (15)01[3] recommends the synchronisation of MFCN TDD networks at the border and provides further guidance on its implementation including examples of frame structure options;

-that DL symbol blanking would enable, for two networks having a common clock, to switch off transmissions (“blanking”) in some specific DL symbols which may interfere UL symbols of a neighboring country’s network, thus allowing the deployment of different frame structures across borders with some degree of downlink capacity loss;
+that DL symbol blanking would enable, for two networks having a common clock, to switch off transmissions (“blanking”) of some specific DL symbols which may interfere UL symbols of a neighboring country’s network, thus allowing the deployment of different frame structures across borders with some degree of downlink capacity loss;

-that studies are being carried out within CEPT regarding the DL symbol blanking, whose availability will be fostered by a limited choice of frame structure;
+that studies are being carried out within CEPT regarding the DL symbol blanking, whose availability will be fostered by a limited choice of frame structures;

-that there are some legacy networks in some CEPT countries which may constrain the choice of a frame structure at a national level;
+that there are legacy networks in some CEPT countries which may constrain the choice of a frame structure at a national level;

-that 5G NR allows significantly more flexibility in the frame structure with the ability to configure uplink / downlink / mixed transmission at the symbol level;
+that 5G allows significantly more flexibility in the frame structure with the ability to configure uplink / downlink / mixed transmission at the symbol level than previous generations of air interface technologies;

+that in order to develop crossborder coordination agreement, there is a need to identify a proper coordination area in case different frame structures are chosen across the border

+that ECC report 216 states that "synchronised operation implies configuring compatible frame structures, i.e. setting the length of the frame, the TDD uplink/downlink ratio and guard period in order to align UL/DL switching points, so that the last transmitter stops before the first receiver starts, taking into account the propagation delay (e.g. in LOS non co-sited cases).
+Frame structures do not need to be exactly identical provided this condition is met", which enables different sizes for the guard period.

+That the NR Frame B given in annex 1 is compatible with the LTE frame structure configuration n°2, DSUDDDSUDD (10ms periodicity, SCS 15kHz), where different special subframe, “S” are possible such as SS n°6, 9:3:2 or SS n°7, 10:2:2 (number symbols Downlink:Guard Period:Uplink)

+that cross-border agreement ensures an efficient spectrum usage especially for outdoor network deployments in case of MFCN TDD networks in the 3400-3800 MHz frequency band

 recommends

-that CEPT administrations should use the frame structures defined in Annex 1 for MFCN TDD networks in the frequency band 3400-3800 MHz in order to cross-border coordination;
+that CEPT administrations should use the frame structures defined in Annex 1 for outdoor MFCN TDD networks in the frequency band 3400-3800 MHz in order to facilitate cross-border coordination;

-that CEPT administrations should retain the flexibility to adapt to national circumstances, e.g. for taking into account legacy networks and specific MFCN networks requirement;
+that CEPT administrations should retain the flexibility to adapt to national circumstances, e.g. for taking into account legacy networks or new services today;

-that bilateral/multilateral agreements should address transition which may be necessary until DL symbol blanking is available;
+that bilateral/multilateral agreements should address the transition period which may be necessary until DL symbol blanking is available;

 Note: